membraneframework-labs/guide/guide/contributing_guide.md

 - You can open a draft PR right away.
 - If PR solves GH issue, remember to link the issue to the PR (either by adding Closes # and PR number or using the UI)
 - When finished, make a self-review before assigning a reviewer.
-- Remember to watch for comments accidentally marked as outdated and <ins>don't mark someone else's comments as resolved.</ins>
+- Remember to watch for comments accidentally marked as outdated and don't mark someone else's comments as resolved.
 - When you consider all the comments fixed, re-request the review.
 - Do not force push changes to the reviewed commits - this breaks `changes since last review` functionality on GH
 - Always remove your branch after merging the PR.
 It should happen automatically.
 If not, ask someone with permissions to enable that in settings.